TanyaSharma-1/Lamborghini-Urus-Website/README.md

-This is a website made up on lamborghini urus using HTML and basic CSS.
+This is a website about Lamborghini urus using HTML and basic CSS.